smile-plzz/entertainment-suite/README.md

 ## Setup and Installation

-This project is a client-side only application and does not require any complex setup or server.
+This project now includes a small backend component (a Vercel Serverless Function) to check video source availability.
 To get started:

 1.  **Clone or Download:** Download the project files to your local machine.
+2.  **Install Dependencies (Backend):** Navigate to the project root in your terminal and run `npm install node-fetch` to install the necessary dependency for the serverless function.
+3.  **Run Locally (Optional - for development with backend):**
+    *   Install Vercel CLI: `npm install -g vercel`
+    *   From the project root, run `vercel dev` to start a local development server that includes the serverless function.
+    *   Open `http://localhost:3000` (or the port indicated by Vercel CLI) in your browser.
+4.  **Deploy to Vercel:**
+    *   Ensure you have a Vercel account and the Vercel CLI installed and logged in (`vercel login`).
+    *   From the project root, run `vercel deploy`.
+    *   Follow the prompts to deploy your project.
+Vercel will automatically detect the serverless function in the `api` directory.
-2.  **Open `index.html`:** Simply open the `index.html` file in your preferred web browser.
+5.  **Open `index.html` (Client-side only):** If you only want to run the client-side without the backend availability checks, simply open the `index.html` file in your preferred web browser.
+Note that the video source availability indicators will not function without the backend.

 ## Usage

 1.  **Search for a Movie:** Use the search bar in the navigation to find a movie.
 Type the movie title and press Enter or click the search button.
 2.  **Browse Popular Movies:** The homepage displays a selection of popular movies.
-3.  **Watch a Movie:** Click on a movie card or the "Watch Now" button in the hero section to open the video player modal.
+3.  **Watch a Movie:** Click on a movie card to open the video player modal.
-4.  **Switch Sources:** Inside the video player modal, if a video fails to load or play, you can click on the different source buttons (e.g., "VidSrc.to", "SuperEmbed") to try an alternative streaming source.
+4.  **Switch Sources:** Inside the video player modal, you will see source buttons.
+Buttons will be colored green if the backend indicates the source is likely available, and red if it's unavailable.
+Click on different source buttons (e.g., "VidSrc.to", "SuperEmbed") to try alternative streaming sources.
+Disabled (red) buttons cannot be clicked.

 ## API Key